 Do I need to bring my ticket?

 Please do.
+Tickets are free but required.
 We provide tickets for those who wish to attend.
 The tickets are for particular nights and times; they help us manage the group sizes and give the attendee a better chance of getting in a group in a timely manner.

 Where and when can I get my ticket?